dhaval-d/bq_streaming_inserts/Readme.md

 **Step 5:**
 Change the Dockerfile CMD line(line 13) to point to your project and a BigQuery dataset.

-Then build a docker container by using following command.
+Then build a docker container by using the following command.

 <code>docker build -t gcr.io/[YOUR_GCP_PROJECT_NAME]/bq_streaming_demo:v1 .
 </code>